awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

 # Tutorial: Enable Your Users to Configure Their Own Credentials and MFA Settings<a name="tutorial_users-self-manage-mfa-and-creds"></a>

-You can enable your users to self\-manage their own multi\-factor authentication \(MFA\) devices and credentials\.
+You can enable your users to self\-manage their own multi\-factor authentication \(MFA\) devices and credentials on the **My Security Credentials** page\.
 You can use the AWS Management Console to configure credentials \(access keys, passwords, signing certificates, and SSH public keys\) and MFA devices for your users in small numbers\.
-But that is a task that could quickly become time consuming as the number of users grows\.
-Security best practice specifies that users should regularly change their passwords and rotate their access keys\.
-They should also delete or deactivate credentials that are not needed and use MFA, at the very least, for sensitive operations\.
-Showing you how to enable these best practices without burdening your administrators is the goal of this tutorial\.
+But that task could quickly become time consuming as the number of users grows\.
+Security best practices specify that users should regularly change their passwords and rotate their access keys\.
+They should also delete or deactivate credentials that are not needed\.
+We also highly recommend that they use MFA for sensitive operations\.
+This tutorial shows you how to enable these best practices without burdening your administrators\.

-This tutorial shows how to grant users access to AWS services, but **only** when they sign in with MFA\.
+This tutorial shows how to allow users to access AWS services, but **only** when they sign in with MFA\.
 If they are not signed in with an MFA device, then users cannot access other services\.

 This workflow has three basic steps\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/)

 **[Step 1: Create a Policy to Enforce MFA Sign\-In](#tutorial_mfa_step1)**
-Create a customer managed policy that prohibits all actions ***except*** the few IAM API operations that enable changing credentials and managing MFA devices\.
-Note that MFA permissions are the same for all MFA devices that AWS supports\.
+Create a customer managed policy that prohibits all actions ***except*** the few IAM action that allow a user to change their own credentials and manage their MFA devices on the **My Security Credentials** page\.
+For more information about accessing that page

 **[Step 2: Attach Policies to Your Test Group](#tutorial_mfa_step2)**
 Create a group whose members have full access to all Amazon EC2 actions if they sign in with MFA\.
 To create such a group, you attach both the AWS managed policy called `AmazonEC2FullAccess` and the customer managed policy you created in the first step\.